stark1tty/SedMob/docs/index.md

 title: Documentation Home
 ---

-# SedMob Documentation
+# Gneisswork Documentation

-Welcome to the SedMob documentation!
+Welcome to the Gneisswork documentation!
 Choose a topic from the navigation below.

 ## Quick Links